-Fig. 3 Steady-state method (method -A) - Basic principle Depending on the way of airflow supply, the steady-state method can be realized in several ways.
-Airflow can be created by a vector by a proposed size a water task and method can be realized in several ways.
-Airflow can be created by: a vacuum pump, compressed air, a water tank and an injector (Fig. 5).
+Fig. 3 Steady-state method (method - A) - Basic principle

+Depending on the way of the airflow supply, the steady-state method can be realized in several ways.
+Airflow can be created by: a vacuum pump, compressed air, a water tank and an injector (Fig. 4).